macintoshhelper/react-xd/README.md

 # React XD

 Render React components to Adobe XD.
 This can be used for React cross-platform UI libraries and for creating design systems.
+The (incomplete) API is based off React Native/`react-primitives`

 This is a **proof of concept** for testing and feedback purposes. **Please** do not use in **production** systems.